kumamo-n/gossh/README.md

 ### Github API Token

-To use `ghr`, you need to get a GitHub token with an account To get token, first, visit GitHub account settings page, then go to Applications for the user. set it in github.token in gitconfig:
+To use `gossh`, you need to get a GitHub token with an account To get token, first, visit GitHub account settings page, then go to Applications for the user. set it in github.token in gitconfig: